---

 # How to use my project

-page on your documentation site, they will see the content of this file.
-To create a nested page, you can create a subdirectory inside of the docs/
+When users visit the `/usage` page on your documentation site, they will see the content of this file.
+To create a nested page, you can create a subdirectory inside of the `docs/` directory,

 ---